 - Clay Wallet: Also a great place to store your ONT, Clay wallet wants to simplify buying, trading and storing your funds.

 Step 2.
 Find an Ontology exchange

-Once you’ve set up a wallet, it’s time to buy Ontology (ONT) to put in there.
-This is best achieved by visiting an exchange.
+Once you’ve set up a wallet, you want to head to an exchange to find some coins to put in there.
 Finding an ONT exchange shouldn’t be too much of a problem as it’s a widely available coin.
 Here are our top picks for sourcing Ontology:

 - Changelly: Usually one of the first places we hit up when we need to stock up on cryptocurrency funds, Changelly has an easy to use interface and great rates.